 An introduction to forms of visual communication in contemporary society, highlighting the creative, informative, and persuasive images in print media, computer graphics, and publishing.
 Students are introduced to Adobe Photoshop and Illustrator software.
-Lecture and studio projects.
+The format of the class includes Lecture and studio projects and sometimes a Service Learning component.
 Materials fees charged.
 (Formerly FA 278)